TRT 2

-TRT 2 (TRT İki) is a Turkish Free-to-air culture and art television channel.
-The channel existed before in its original incarnation between 1986 and 2010, before being replaced by TRT Haber, however the channel resumed in 2019 under a new format, when TRT Haber gained its own channel.
+TRT 2 (TRT İki) is a Turkish free-to-air culture and art television channel.
+Originally operated from 1986 to 2010 before being replaced by TRT Haber, the channel later returned in 2019 under a new format, following the launch of TRT Haber as a standalone channel.

 History

 On January 15, 1985, the TRT Board of Directors decided on the creation of a second television channel.
 In March 1986, it was announced that the channel would launch on September 30, where it would broadcast from 7:30pm to 11:30pm every evening.
 The primary objective of the new channel was to improve the cultural levels of the Turkish population, with highbrow programming compared to the existing channel.

 TRT 2 started test transmissions on September 15, 1986 as "2.
 Kanal" or TV2.
 Unlike TV1, which broadcast from Ankara, TV2 initially broadcast from Istanbul.
 In addition to Istanbul, which generated the network signal, it also aired programs produced by TRT's offices in Ankara and Izmir.
 By the end of 1986, both TRT channels were uplinked by satellite.
 In 1997, TRT 2 moved to Ankara.
-By 1991, 97% of the population could receive the channel and it broadcast its services for 150 hours a week.
+By 1991, 97% of the population could receive the channel and broadcasts for 150 hours a week.

 On February 1, 2001, TRT 2 changed its format.
 The new programs included education, culture (documentaries, arts, culture programs and debates), news (daily agenda, economics, arts and culture), sports, various music, drama (drama series, modern adaptations, selected works from Turkish and world cinema, cartoons and series for children).

 On January 16, 2018, TRT's general manager İbrahim Eren announced the reopening of TRT 2, as a cultural and artistic channel.
 One of the goals was to produce content aimed at the youth, which had fled linear television by then.
 Since February 22, 2019, TRT Haber (TRT News Turkish) became a separate 24-hour-news channel and TRT 2 repositioned itself as a separate channel for cultural and educational programming, arts, talkshows & documentaries, replacing the educational channel TRT Okul.
 With this relaunch, the channel returned to the air after a hiatus of nearly nine years.